"False"

 Significance for research

-Most of the affiliated researchers have used (or plan to use) NorthPop in their applications for research funds, such as the Swedish Research Council, Forte and Wallenberg, Central ALF, Erling Persson's foundation, Heart Lung Foundation etc.
+Most of the affiliated researchers have used (or plan to use) NorthPop in applications for research funds, such as the Swedish Research Council, Forte, Formas, Knut and Alice Wallenberg Foundation, Central ALF, Erling Persson's foundation, Heart Lung Foundation etc.

 Social relevance

 There is therefore a great need for a research infrastructure that gathers unique data related to exposures during pregnancy and the early childhood.
-We are talking genetic and epigenetic data as well as data on the development of the gastrointestinal microbiota so that these factors can be related to later health outcomes.
-A preventative measure early in life results in a much bigger effect on the lifelong health or the number of ‘functionally adjusted years of life’ than any measure taken later in life.
+This concerns genetic and epigenetic data as well as data on the development of the gastrointestinal microbiota so that these factors can be related to later health outcomes.
+A preventative measure early in life results in a much bigger effect on the lifelong health than any measure taken later in life.

 Young adults and children growing up today are exposed to completely different environmental factors than just 10 years ago.
-A sedentary lifestyle with a lot of screen-time and frequent use of smartphones and the internet comes with new health hazards, but also completely new opportunities to gather information in cohort studies.
-It is important to capture the new risk factors appearing in society and this means a need for new cohort studies with younger people who are exposed to these.
+A more sedentary lifestyle with a lot of screen-time and frequent use of smartphones and the internet comes with new health hazards, but also completely new opportunities to gather information in cohort studies.
 The risks or benefits from growing up with smartphones/tablets from a young age are still to be described.
 This means that there is a great need for a research infrastructure that includes specifically children and young adults.

 At the same time, the new information society also provides completely new possibilities to gather information.
-NorthPop is the first research infrastructure in Västerbotten solely using web-based questionnaires for data collection – most of the participants answer these on their smartphone rather than on their computer.
+NorthPop was the first research infrastructure in Västerbotten to solely use web-based questionnaires for data collection – most of the participants answer these on their smartphone rather than on their computer.

 Management and organisation

-The current steering group for the NorthPop infrastructure consists of: professor Magnus Domellöf (chair); professor Christina West (vice chair); associate professor Pernilla Lif Holgersson; professor Ingrid Mogren; associate professor, docent Sven-Arne Silfverdal; associate professor Olof Sandström and professor Patrik Rydén.
+The current steering group for the NorthPop infrastructure are: Professor Magnus Domellöf (chair), Professor Christina West (vice chair), Docent Pernilla Lif Holgersson; Docent Sven-Arne Silfverdal, Docent Olof Sandström, Assistant Professor Marie-Therese Vinnars, Docent Sophia Harlid and Professor Patrik Rydén.

 Main contact: Magnus Domellöf, magnus.domellof@umu.se